ArkEcosystemArchive/docs-legacy/docs/guidebook/core/cli.md

 Since Version 2.2.0 we distribute the Ark Core as an npm package, which has to be globally installed, that provides a built-in CLI.

+### Prerequisites

+In the next sections we will run you through an automated setup of a new server with a Core installation at the end of it but if you prefer to do a manual setup, take a look at [install.sh](https://raw.githubusercontent.com/ArkEcosystem/core/develop/install.sh) to see what dependencies need to be installed and configured.

+**A global `pm2` installation is required as the CLI uses it to manage processes.
+Take a look at the [process manager](https://github.com/ArkEcosystem/core/blob/develop/packages/core/src/process-manager.ts) to see how it works under the hood.**

 ### Existing Installation

+If you are already owning a server that runs Core 2.1.0 or newer you can simply execute the following command.

 ```bash
 yarn global add @arkecosystem/core@beta
 ```

+Once this command has finished you should stop all your existing core processes with `pm2 delete all` and start new ones with one of the commands that are documented further down on this page.
+If you are having any issues with the CLI, head down to the **Troubleshoot** section which covers the most common issues we know about.

 ### Fresh Installation

+If you are planning to setup a new server you can execute the following steps.

 ```bash
 adduser ark